KevinBatdorf/block-diffusion/readme.txt

 == Screenshots ==

-1. Choose from various models to run
+1. "phase shift into an era of human+AI art collab"
-2. "a gentleman otter in a 19th century portrait"
+2. Choose from various models to run
 3. "a cyberpunk puppy"

 == Changelog ==